-The Alerts Thresholds report allows you to easily see the datapoint thresholds in effect across multiple resources, and shows you where you have overridden thresholds or disabled alerting at other levels.
+The Alerts Thresholds report allows you to easily see the datapoint thresholds in effect across multiple resources, and shows you where you have overridden global thresholds or disabled alerting at levels other than the global level.
 You may find this report useful for reviewing:

 - How changes to a datapoint threshold affect other resources

-- Which resources have alerting disabled (at the group, device, instance or datapoint level)
+- Which resources have alerting disabled (at the resource group, resource, instance or datapoint level)

 Configuring an Alerts Thresholds Report